PubInv/ATX-Preemie/latrine/AustinMiniMakerFaireLatrineDemo.md

 However, this box does demonstrate that we an switch almost any amount of power with an Arduino combined with a tiny MOSFET circuit.
 The Fan is driven by a 6V - 12V battery, and draws far more current than the Arduino itself can provide.

-This is a physical implementation of the circuit and system described in an excellent (BILDR tutorial)[http://bildr.org/2012/03/rfp30n06le-arduino/], with the added complexity of a sensor circuit.
+This is a physical implementation of the circuit and system described in an excellent [BILDR tutorial](http://bildr.org/2012/03/rfp30n06le-arduino/), with the added complexity of a sensor circuit.

 I've described the MOSFET circuit board elsewhere in this repo---here is a picture of it inside a container I bought from The Container Store and drilled out.
 The container is really to big, but the MOSFET has a tall heat sink on it.